 Popular Skills for Customer Relationship Management (CRM) Director

-Customer Relationship Management Directors report using a diverse set of skills on the job.
+Survey results suggest that Customer Relationship Management Directors use a fairly large toolkit of professional skills.
 Most notably, facility with Salesforce and Email Marketing are correlated to pay that is significantly above average, leading to increases of 41 percent and 23 percent, respectively.
-Skills that pay less than market rate include Operations Management, People Management, and Customer Relationship Management.
-Most people who know Customer Relationship Management also know Project Management and Email Marketing.
+At the other end of the pay range are skills like Operations Management, People Management, and Customer Relationship Management.
+It is often found that people who know Customer Relationship Management are also skilled in Project Management and Email Marketing.

 Pay by Experience Level for Customer Relationship Management (CRM) Director